Skip to content

 The default injector implementation is DefaultSqlInjector.
 You can refer to it when creating your own injector.

-Below is an example of how to configure sqlInjector.
+Below is an example of how to configure the sqlInjector.

-Based on the provided reference information, we can see how to implement custom global methods in MyBatis-Plus, including logical deletion, auto-fill, and custom insert and insertBatch methods.
-Here is a more detailed step-by-step guide with example code:
+Based on the provided reference information, we can see how to implement custom global methods in MyBatis-Plus, including logical delete, automatic filling, and custom insert and insertBatch methods.
+Here is a more detailed step-by-step guide and example code:

-First, define the SQL statements for your custom methods.
-This is typically done in a class that extends AbstractMethod, such as MysqlInsertAllBatch.
+First, you need to define the SQL statements for your custom methods.
+This is typically done within a class that extends AbstractMethod, such as MysqlInsertAllBatch.

 public class MysqlInsertAllBatch extends AbstractMethod {